Shutterstock 2477589721 Sized

 Lines 16, 17 and 18 will form part of Grand Paris Express, a new network of rapid transit routes encircling the French capital allowing passengers to travel from suburb to suburb without having to pass through the central district.

-Line 16 will serve ten new stations on a 27km route through Paris’ eastern neighbourhoods; Line 17 will extend for 16km to the northeast of the city, serving nine stations including Charles De Gaulle airport; Line 18 will serve 10 stations on a 33 km route from Aéroport d’Orly to Versailles-Chantiers.
-The operation of this fully automatic metro will open to passengers in the second half of 2026.
+Line 16 will serve ten new stations on a 27km route through Paris’ eastern neighbourhoods; Line 17 will extend for 16km to the northeast of the city, serving nine stations including Charles De Gaulle airport; and Line 18 will feature 10 stations on a 33 km route from Aéroport d’Orly to Versailles-Chantiers.

-During the competitive process to select the concession holder for Lines 16, 17 and 18, public transport operator Keolis sought to include accurate energy usage calculations in their submission, and also highlight where they could introduce energy efficiency measures without impacting the required service levels.
+During the competitive process to select the concession holder for Lines 16, 17 and 18, public transport operator Keolis sought to include accurate energy usage calculations within their submission, and also highlight where they could introduce energy efficiency measures without impacting on service levels.

-Ricardo’s team was appointed by Keolis to perform the calculations that would extend across not only the traction energy (with both lines operating on a 1500Vdc network), but also the energy for the subsystems such as the onboard heating, lighting, ventilation and cooling.
+Ricardo’s team was then appointed by Keolis to produce the calculations that would extend across not only the traction energy (with both lines operating on a 1500Vdc network), but also subsystems such as the onboard heating, lighting, ventilation and cooling.

-Johan van der Werf, Ricardo’s Principal Technical Consultant explained that the calculations had to take into account a wide range of factors specific to each route, from the fluctuations in passenger numbers throughout the day to the impact of slopes, curves and tunnels.
+According to Johan van der Werf, Ricardo’s Principal Technical Consultant, the calculations had to take into account a wide range of factors specific to each route, from the fluctuations in passenger numbers throughout the day, to the impact of slopes, curves and tunnels.

-“The work is partly based on previous energy use calculations we have performed for the Dutch operators.
-Over the years, we have developed robust methodologies for modelling the interactions between rolling stock, infrastructure and control systems.
-It is never a case of repeating past assignments.
-Each line has a unique operational environment with: speedprofiles, slopes, tunnels, etc.."
+“The work is partly based on previous energy use calculations we have performed for Dutch operators.
+Indeed, over the years, we have developed robust methodologies for modelling the interactions between rolling stock, infrastructure and control systems.
+But it's never just a case of repeating past assignments.
+Each line has a unique operational environment with: speed profiles, slopes, tunnels, etc.."

 The project was also an opportunity to provide projections on how energy usage could be managed by Keolis during daily operations.
 “Our models allow us to test a range of variables.
 For example, by comparing different timetables we could pinpoint where efficient driving techniques could contribute towards reduced energy use.
-These might include coasting (where the train shuts off traction as it approaches the station to reach it with as less as posible braking) or marking locations on the route where speed limits could be used without impacting on service capacity".
+These might include coasting (where the train shuts off traction as it approaches the station to reach it with reduced energy loss through braking) or marking locations on the route where speed limits could be used without impacting on service capacity".

 Experience adds value